 - Dynamic Categorization: Some platforms are exploring time-based category relevance that changes based on business hours or seasonal offerings

 What if future search systems move beyond traditional categories entirely?
-We’re already seeing signs of this evolution, with some platforms experimenting with attribute-based matching rather than rigid category structures.
+We’re already seeing signs of this, with some platforms experimenting with attribute-based matching rather than rigid category structures.
 Businesses that document their specific attributes, services, and unique selling points in detail will be best positioned for this shift.

-To stay ahead of categorization changes, consider these forward-looking strategies:
+To stay ahead of these changes, consider these strategies:

 - Monitor changes in platform category options and adjust promptly when new, more relevant categories become available